trizen/raku-rosettacode/programming_tasks/J/Jump_anywhere.md

-Continuations in Perl 6 are currently limited to use in generators via the gather/take model:
+Continuations in Raku are currently limited to use in generators via the gather/take model:

 ```perl
     my @list = lazy gather for ^100 -> $i {